Improving access to environmental law data

 Information architecture

-Following what we observed from competitor research, a side panel was a common UI pattern throughout our sketches.
+Starting with the general map interface, we decided a side panel would be the best UI to present county-specific information.
 Its flexibility allows users to view the map alongside the data visualizations, compared to a popup that would cover the map and have to be closed before users can click on another county.

 A major challenge we encountered was determining how we might display content within the side panel.
-We explored a few visual and interaction design options.

 County grading